Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 5. Add your Agent subclasses to appropriate GameObjects, typically, the object in the scene that represents the Agent in the simulation.
 Each Agent object must be assigned a Brain object.
-6. If training, check the `Control` checkbox in the BroadcastHub of the Academy.
+6. If training, drag the Brain in the BroadcastHub of the Academy.
     [run the training process](Training-ML-Agents.md).

 **Note:** If you are unfamiliar with Unity, refer to